 Section ((1207)) 1206 of the International Building Code is supplemented with the following:

-Sea-Tac sound reduction standards (IBC ((1207.4)) 1206.4).
-All buildings or structures constructed or placed in use for human occupancy on sites in the vicinity of ((Sea-Tac)) Seattle-Tacoma International Airport which have been included within ((or enclosed by)) the Port of Seattle Noise Remedy ((Program boundaries)) Boundary shall comply with the provisions in supplemental IBC Appendix Z as adopted by King County.
+((Sea-Tac)) Seattle-Tacoma sound reduction standards (IBC ((1207.4)) 1206.4).
+All buildings or structures constructed or placed in use for human occupancy on sites in the vicinity of ((Sea-Tac)) Seattle-Tacoma International Airport ((which)) that have been included within ((or enclosed by)) the Port of Seattle Noise Remedy ((Program boundaries)) Boundary shall comply with the provisions in supplemental IBC Appendix Z as adopted by King County.

-SECTION 1.
+SECTION 44.
 Ordinance 14914, Section 157, as amended, and K.C.C.
 16.04.380 are hereby amended to read as follows: